TypeWork/turabian-researchpaper-to-Word-with-Pandoc/README.md

 ## Installing

-To install *Turabian Research Paper TeX to Word with Pandoc*, place the files in the following locations.
+To install *turabian-researchpaper to Word with Pandoc*, place the files in the following locations.

 User's `bin` directory (`$HOME/bin/`):
   - `pandoc-turabian-formatDoc.pl`